tBaxter/questions-for-employers/README.md

 **What's the onboarding process like?**
 Do they have one?
 How well-defined is it?
 Do they have a "buddy system" or other mechanisms to help you get ramped up, or do they just let you sink or swim?

-**Is this a new position or replacing a former employee?** This can be useful to understand how well-defined the position is and if it's a position set up for success.

-Follow-ups:
-* If this is a replacement position, what happened to the former employee?
-How long were they in the role?
-* If it's a new position, what is the support level?
-What does success look like?

 **In the first 60 to 90 days of employment, what would be my most urgent priorities?** Helpful for getting past the position description to the real expectations of the work.
 Plus [the first 90 days are critical](https://randsinrepose.com/archives/ninety-days/).

 **What is the one thing I absolutely must get right the first year?** Similar to the above question, this helps you get a sense of what your success criteria would be as well as how well the employer has defined the role.
 This one can also help get a better sense of the real priorities, which may differ from what the role description indicated.
 If they don't have clear answers to either of these questions, the role is probably poorly defined and not set up for success.